 LICADHO is a national Cambodian human rights organization.
 Since its establishment in 1992, LICADHO has been at the forefront of efforts to protect civil, political, economic and social rights in Cambodia and to promote respect for them by the Cambodian government and institutions.
 Building on its past achievements, LICADHO continues to be an advocate for the Cambodian people and a monitor of the government through wide ranging human rights programs from its main office in Phnom Penh and 13 provincial offices.

 LICADHO pursues its activities through two programs.

-- Monitoring of State Violations and Women's and Children's Rights: monitors collect and investigate human rights violations perpetrated by the State and violations made against women and children.
+- Monitoring of State Violations, Women's & Children's Rights: Monitors investigate human rights violations perpetrated by the State and violations made against women and children.
 Victims are provided assistance through interventions with local authorities and court officials.

 Children's Right training session

-- Information and Education: advocates raise awareness to specific target groups, support protection networks at the grassroots level and advocate for social and legal changes with women and youths.
+- Training & Information: Advocates raise awareness to specific target groups, support protection networks at the grassroots level and advocate for social and legal changes with youths.

 In addition, LICADHO conducts advocacy at the national level to bring about reforms, and works with other local and international NGOs to influence the government.
 LICADHO regularly produces comprehensive reports and briefing papers, and is one of the main sources of information on human rights in Cambodia.